 Research and development expenses are amortised over their useful life, which will not exceed 5 years.
-As soon as there are reasonable concerns about the technical success or economical-trade profitability, the amounts recognised in this section will be directly allocated to the year's loss.
+As soon as there are reasonable concerns about the technical success or economical-trade profitability, the amounts recognised in this section will be directly allocated to the loss of the year.